AdamBrutsaert/LittleCppMessageBus/README.md

 # LittleMessageBus

-A sympathic implementation of a MessageBus extensively using C++ templates
+A sympathic implementation of a MessageBus extensively using C++ templates, made while I was on holidays at the beach ( everyone does what they want with their vacation haha).

 ## Compiling